Practicing Loving Interventions: The Johnson Model Explained

 Key Elements of the Johnson Model

 Preparation: The process begins with careful planning and preparation by a trained interventionist or a supportive group.
 Loved ones gather to express their concerns and rehearse their messages, ensuring they come from a place of love and support.
+This preparation process isn’t just about rehearsing words; it’s about preparing emotionally for a conversation that could change everything.
+With the right guidance, families can communicate their concerns effectively without fear of pushing their loved one away.

-1. Surprise Intervention: By keeping the intervention plans a secret until the actual meeting, the Johnson Model prevents the individual from mentally preparing to resist or deflect the concerns raised.
+Surprise Intervention: By keeping the intervention plans a secret until the actual meeting, the Johnson Model prevents the individual from mentally preparing to resist or deflect the concerns raised.

 The Role of Love in Successful Interventions